sequential-parameter-optimization/Hyperparameter-Tuning-Cookbook/606_spot_hpt_light_diabetes_user_resnet.qmd

 In the following code, we do not specify the ResNet model in the `fun_control` dictionary.
 It will be added in a second step as the user specified model.

+Note, the `divergence_threshold` is set to 5,000, which is based on some pre-experiments with the `Diabetes` data set.

 ```{python}
 #| label: 606_user-user-spotpython_setup